 A safe space

-If your family has young children, or you have a busy household, your pup may prefer the sanctuary that his crate offers.
+If your family has young children, or you have a busy household, your pup may prefer the sanctuary that their crate offers.
 Just remember to teach the little ones that the crate is a special area meant only for the pup.

 It also offers a safe way to travel in the car or caravan.
 Hopefully you are never involved in an accident, but if you are, you will be glad of the crate.
 Not only will it stop your dog being thrown about and causing injury to himself.
-It will also keep him from colliding with another passenger.
+It will also stop him from colliding with another passenger.

 I am sure there are many more good reasons to get a training crate for your dog, but I think I have covered the main ones here.
 If you can think of any, feel free to add them in the comments section below, I’d love to hear them.